Level/memdown/README.md

 })
 ```

-Your data is discarded when the process ends or you release a reference to the database.
+Your data is discarded when the process ends or you release a reference to the store.
 Note as well, though the internals of `memdown` operate synchronously - [`levelup`] does not.

 ## Browser support